 The Outside of the Coop:

-We chose to start our chicken coop build with a custom shed from Ulrich Barn Builders.
-This is a 16 x 10 craftsman style elite gardeners shed that originally included a loft.
-We choose to omit the loft to give us more room to build the walls inside the coop.
-We went with a design that had a shed dormer to allow plenty of natural light inside with the extra windows and we opted for a cupola with a copper top and a rooster weathervane (perfect!) for aesthetic reasons.
+We chose to design our chicken coop in a craftsman style with a dormer up top to allow plenty of natural light inside with the extra windows and we opted for a cupola with a copper top and a rooster weathervane (perfect!) for aesthetic reasons.
 For paint colors, I went with white on white for a cottage look and black accents for a farmhouse feel, charcoal black shingles for the roof.
 We also added a third window to the side of the coop to allow for better cross breeze on hot days and allow for plenty of airflow and ventilation.

 The Inside of the Coop:

-The inside of the “shed” was just a big open raw space when it was first delivered to us.
 We first had to plan out the space and then begin building walls.
-We knew we wanted to split the shed into two complete coops that would (eventually) lead out to two separate runs and separate pastures.
-After much planning we decided on vertical coops on either side of the shed with a space in the center that would be a “sitting” area that I could pretty up and the extra space could serve as a storage area as well.
+We knew we wanted to split the space into two complete coops that would (eventually) lead out to two separate runs and separate pastures.
+After much planning we decided on vertical coops on either side of the building with a space in the center that would be a “sitting” area that I could pretty up and the extra space could serve as a storage area as well.
 Kind of a combination “she shed” and chicken coops all in one!

 We began by adding faux “shiplap” or tongue and groove design to the back and front walls (the side walls remained the bare studs to allow us to build roosts and nesting boxes) for a clean and stylish look that would be easy to keep clean.
 Then, we built the vertical walls, with door headers to allow room for our vintage doors (reclaimed from a 1940s farmhouse that was being torn down).
 We added horizontal support beams across the tops of each coop as well.
 We also installed roosts and dropping boards on both sides and then Corey hooked up his paint sprayer and sprayed everything white (we used a custom Sherwin Williams creamy white color that included primer).
 It took a few coats to make sure everything was fully coated and sealed with paint, but when it was done, it was light and dreamy and fresh.
 JUST what I wanted.